Polotno Docs

-You can use Polotno tools and ability to customize side panel to make your own library of templates.
+You can use Polotno tools and side panel customization to build your own template library with design presets.

 In order to make a templates library you will need: